Breaking the Data Barrier in Learning Symbolic Computation: A Case Study on Variable Ordering Suggestion for Cylindrical

-In Table 5 of~\cite{PICKERING2024102276}, with the SHAP (SHapley Additive exPlanations) method, $27$ different feature operators are ranked based on the impact of the features they produce on the output of machine learning models.
-Since the reduction operation $avg$ introduces rational numbers, causing extra difficulty for learning with Transformer, we remove the operators involving ${avg}$ and leave the rest to maintain their original order.
-Moreover, since $max\_max\_{\sf a}$ would always be $1$ if a variable appears in the input polynomials, we replace it with $sum\_max\_{\sf a}$.
-This results the following $11$ feature operators:
+In Table 5 of~\citep{PICKERING2024102276}, with the SHAP (SHapley Additive exPlanations) method, $27$ different feature operators are ranked based on the impact of the features they produce on the output of machine learning models.
+Since the reduction operation ${avg}$ introduces rational numbers, causing extra difficulty for learning with Transformer, we remove the operators involving ${avg}$ and leave the rest to maintain their original order.
+Moreover, since ${\rm max}\_{\rm max}\_{\sf a}$ would always be $1$ if a variable appears in the input polynomials, we replace it with ${\rm sum}\_{\rm max}\_{\sf a}$.
+This results the following $11$ sorted feature operators:

 In the above feature operators, the correspondence between the symbols here and the ones in~\citep{PICKERING2024102276} is: ${\sf d}$=``v", ${\sf a}$=``sg\_v" and ${\sf e}$=``sv".
 The operators listed in Eq.~(\ref{eq:feature}) are exactly the elements of the following set